grafana/grafana/docs/sources/alerting/unified-alerting/message-templating.md

 1. Find the template you want to edit in the templates table and click the **trash can icon** on the right side.
 1. A confirmation dialog will open.
 Click **Yes, delete**.

-**Note** You will not be prevented from deleting templates that are in use somewhere in contact points or other templates.
+**Note** You are not prevented from deleting templates that are in use somewhere in contact points or other templates.
 Be careful!

 ### Use a template in a contact point field

+To use a template:

 Simply enter `{{ template "templatename" . }}` into a contact point field, where `templatename` is the `define` parameter of a template.